kinecosystem/kin-website-docs/docs/documentation/python-bootstrap.md

 **CHANNEL_COUNT**
 When configuring the number of channels, we recommend to just leave it at 100.
-Otherwise, the acceptable values are 0<=X<=100 (0 channels will still allow for processing one transaction at a time)
+Otherwise, the acceptable values are 0<=X<=100 (0 channels will still allow for processing one transaction at a time).

 **CHANNEL_STARTING_BALANCE**
 When the server starts for the first time, it will create the channels for you.